• display as grid Grid

 So you know what lenses fit you camera, which has probably narrowed things down from the 1000s into the 100s now…

-What should I look for when choosing a lens?
+What should I look for when choosing a camera lens?

 • With lenses ranging from under £150 right up to the deposit on a flat (Seriously), setting your budget is a good place to start.